Vincit/objection.js/doc/index.md

     to you. knex has a great [migration tool](http://knexjs.org/#Migrations) that we recommend for this job.
 Check out the [example project](https://github.com/Vincit/objection.js/tree/master/examples/express-es6).

+Check out [this issue](https://github.com/Vincit/objection.js/issues/1069) to see who is using objection and what they think about it.

 # Installation

 ```shell